kelvinz/code-notes/ai/prompt-lord/complex-prompt/complex-toto.md

 - How to grab attention with an exciting opening
 - The best way to incorporate the jackpot amount and draw date
 - Which Singlish elements or local slang to use
-- Appropriate emojis to enhance the message
+- Appropriate emojis to enhance the message, but keep to a max of 3
 - How to encourage participation or convey the life-changing potential
+- But don't mention your own role in the replies (like, Auntie tell you)

 Output Formatting
 Please follow the example format including the $${ jackpotInMillions } and ${ toToData.drawDate } exactly as it is.